 For more detailed information on recently implemented projects, review the Pollution Prevention Intern Program Case Summaries booklet.

 How does the Pollution Prevention Intern Program work?

-The DNR matches students with specific projects identified by Iowa businesses, institutions, or agencies, based on each student's coursework performance, experience, and technical skills.
+The DNR matches students with specific projects based on each student's coursework, academic performance, experience, technical and communication skills.

-Internships typically begin in May, with 12- or 24-week project opportunities available.
-DNR's Pollution Prevention Services provides interns with salaries and housing stipends.
+Internships begin in May, with 12- or 24-week project opportunities available.

 For more information: Waldorf College is a four-year liberal arts college offering 20 bachelor degree programs in a variety of popular fields both residential and online.
 For over a century, Waldorf has provided a signature student experience through an engaging community of learning and faith.
 That community has now expanded beyond the campus through Waldorf’s distinct approach to online education.
 Waldorf’s academic programs combine a strong liberal arts base with applied learning.
 Co-curricular programs ranging from the second oldest a capella choir in the nation, to an outstanding theatre program, to highly competitive athletic teams, provide students with a wide range of opportunities for meaningful participation in personal development.
 Waldorf is committed to engaging its students in service and in bringing the world to its students through international student recruitment and study-abroad programs.
 Every student is challenged to excel in Waldorf’s community where students are treated with dignity and respect.
 The college has an attractive campus with 14 major buildings and excellent resources.

 Copyright © 2015 Waldorf College | Forest City, Iowa 50436 800.292.1903 (Residential Programs) | 877.267.2157 (Online Programs)

 Sitemap | FERPA | Gainful Employment Disclosure | Privacy